 Triangulating Coverage, Resourcing, and Profitability in High Technology

 Our client sold to major telcos, did business across the globe, and was regarded as the leader in its space, with win ratios that exceed the competition in many markets.
-The client’s major challenge was to better understand where to allocate capital and resources for the highest return.
+The client’s major challenge was to re-assessing its go-to-market strategy, including where to allocate capital and resources for the highest return.
 It struggled to understand optimal resource and capital allocations, including productivity, resource loadings, and cost of sales.
 Leadership was in the middle of creating their annual operating plan (AOP) and needed more insight into areas for improvement and strategic ‘bets.’

 Symmetrics Group Approach

 Symmetrics Group worked with the client on a number of work streams to help analyze and align resources to the market:

 - Sales Resourcing: We mapped how sales resources were concentrated and what the ratios were among various roles – e.g., sales engineers and sellers or sales management and sellers, etc.